tasosvittas/Genetic-Sudoku-Solver/README.md

 # Genetic Sudoku Solver

-A Python-based Sudoku puzzle solver leveraging the power of Genetic Algorithms to find solutions efficiently.
+A Python Sudoku puzzle solver using a Genetic Algorithm.

 ## Overview